 Information technologies and, the digital communications systems which are central to the financial markets and contemporary business communications, along with continuing financial deregulation, and increasing speed and ease of global trade, means that information, money, people and ideas travel faster than ever.
-The fruits of the efficiencies and savings does not seem to percolate to those at the lower rungswhile tjose at the top have recovered a good deal of the ground lost since the 2008 recession and continue to see their wealth increase.
+The fruits of the efficiencies and savings do not seem to percolate down to those on the lower rungs, while those at the top have recovered a good deal of the ground lost since the 2008 recession and continue to see their wealth increase.
 If history is any guide, when massive inequalities build up and the social bond and responsibilities are reneged on, questions of social justice will resurface.
 At the moment it is relatively easy to suppress dissent and protest, as there would seem to be no global alternative to neoliberalism.
 The demands to tax the super-rich on a fairer basis through direct taxation, or indirectly through some form of transaction tax, will continue to grow.

 References